raulalexe/crypto-market-watch/BREVO_EMAIL_SETUP.md

 # Brevo Email Integration Setup

-This guide will help you set up Brevo (formerly Sendinblue) email service for the Crypto Market Monitor application.
+This guide will help you set up Brevo (formerly Sendinblue) email service for the Crypto Market Watch application.

 ## What is Brevo?